peterkhe1999/CheatSheet/OSEP/README.md

 The **SeShutdownPrivilege** privilege allows the user to reboot or shutdown the computer.

-It is possible to add additional privileges that will take effect after the targeted user account logs out and logs back in.
-Programmatically this can be done with the Win32 LsaAddAccountRights API, but more often it would be performed through a **group policy** or locally through an application like `secpol.msc`.
+It is possible to add additional privileges that will take effect after the targeted user account **logs out and logs back in**.
+This can be done with the Win32 LsaAddAccountRights API, but more often be performed through a **group policy** or locally through an application like `secpol.msc`.

-SeLoadDriverPrivilege yields the permission to load a kernel driver.
-If we were to apply that privilege to our user, the current token would not be modified, rather a new token would be created once the user logs out and back in again.
+**SeLoadDriverPrivilege** yields the permission to load a kernel driver.

 2 types of access tokens.

 Each process has a **primary access token** that originates from the user's token created during authentication.

-In addition, an **impersonation token** can be created that allows a user to act on behalf of another user without that user's credentials.
+An **impersonation token** can be created that allows a user to act on behalf of another user without that user's credentials.

 Impersonation tokens have four levels: Anonymous, Identification, Impersonation, and Delegation.

 - Anonymous and Identification only allow enumeration of information.

-- Impersonation allows impersonation of the client's identity
+- Impersonation allows impersonation of the client's identity.

 - Delegation makes it possible to perform sequential access control checks across multiple machines.

-The latter is critical to the functionality of distributed applications.

 E.g., a user authenticates to a web server and performs an action on that server that requires a database lookup.
 The web service could use delegation to pass authentication to the database server "through" the web server.